gaalszandi/visual_speech_recognition/README.md

 * training_script.ipynb

 In the script we implemented a video frame generator class to read training data from directory during training.
 This class can use transformations given by an ImageDataGenerator type variable for data augmentation as well.
+This script contains the data processing and test phase too.

 <ins>ResNet + bidirectional GRU</ins>